fjfinch/dns-server-ansible/README.md

 # dns-server-ansible
-Ansible playbook to deploy and configure Pi-hole & Unbound containers.
+Ansible playbook for deploying and configuring a Pi-hole (& Unbound) container.
 Tested on Ubuntu (x86 and ARM).

 Note 1: Pi-hole requires information about the hosts network for it's configuration (device ip / gateway ip / subnet prefix / etc.).
 So make sure the host has network connectivity.